Cheukting/rl_workshop/README.md

 1: Monte-Carlo

-- Averages Q over sampled paths
-- Needs full trajectory to learn
-- Less reliant on markov property
+In this method, the whole sampled 'path' of playing the game form the start to finish will be completed and the average Q will be consider.
+This method is less reliant on the Markov property.

-2: temporal difference
+2: Temporal Difference

-- Uses recurrent formula for Q
-- Learns from partial trajectory
-- Works with infinite MDP
-- Needs less experience to learn
+In this method, recurrent formula for Q will be involved and the agent will learn form the partial trajectory.
+(Learning on the go) It is great for infinite MDP and need less experience to learn.

 ## Cliff World: Q-learning vs SARSA